johanvergeer/python-interfaces/README.rst

 Repositories take care of persisting and retrieving data to some kind of storage.
 Usually I would also include a Unit of Work mechanism but I left that out for the sake of simplicity.

-`PersonRepositoryProtocol` is the interface.
+:code:`PersonRepositoryProtocol` is the interface.
 It only contains two abstract methods that defines how a class that implements this interface should behave.

 As an example I created two implementations, one for a SQLite database and one for json files.